matomo-org/matomo-java-tracker/README.md

 mvn install
 ```

-This repository contains the modules `core` and `test`.
+This project contains the following modules:

+* `core` contains the core functionality of the Matomo Java Tracker
+* `java8` contains the Java 8 implementation of the Matomo Java Tracker
+* `java17` contains the Java 17 implementation of the Matomo Java Tracker using the HttpClient available since Java 11
+  (recommended)
+* `spring-boot-autoconfigure` contains the Spring Boot autoconfigure module
+* `test` contains tools for manual test against a local Matomo instance created with Docker (see below)

 The built jars and javadoc can be found in `target`.
+By using
-By using the Maven goal `install, a snapshot
+the Maven goal `install, a snapshot
 version can be used in your local Maven repository for testing purposes, e.g.

 ```xml